rajavigneshselvamani/Data-Miners/README.md

 Step:2 Open pythonProject directory from Pycharm

-Step:3 open the main.py file from pycharm and change the pd.read_excel( "path where excel file saved directory")
+Step:3 open the main.py file from pycharm and change the pd.read_excel( "path where excel file 'Final_Drugs_Dataset_V3.xlsx' saved in a directory")

 Step:4 Make sure Imported libraries are installed